 What happens if you do not keep accurate records?

 There are certain worker and employer records that you must keep by law.
 There are other records you may want to keep as a matter of good practice.
 It may be helpful to think about the ‘must keep’ records in three separate chunks – basic information, payroll records and other records and we talk about these in detail below.

 In terms of the ‘may want to keep’ staff records, here we are thinking of information on matters like:

 - records of lateness

 - any disciplinary action you have ever taken

 - terms and conditions of employment including any correspondence relating to changes to their terms and conditions, CV/application form, references and other essential checks and details of termination of employment.

-You must gather and keep the following basic information about your employees(s) such as:
+As part of the starter procedure, you must gather and keep the following personal information about your employees(s) such as: